emesx/TGA/readme.md

 TARGA image format support for the [D](http://dlang.org) programming language.

-The library is provides simple data types (`Pixel`, `Image` etc.) that might come in handy whenever image processing or synthesis is required.
+The library provides simple data types (`Pixel`, `Image` etc.) that might come in handy whenever image processing or synthesis is required.
 A set of functions to manipulate those types (I/O, transforms and more) is also included.

 The library currently supports any combination of the following: